Nelnet

+Nelnet, Inc. is a United States–based conglomerate that primary focused on financial services including student and consumer loan origination and servicing.
+Additionally, the company operates an investing arm, an internet bank and has a 26% stake in Allo Fiber, a cable and internet provider.
+The company is headquartered in Lincoln, Nebraska.

 History

 Nelnet was founded in 1996 by Mike Dunlap and Steve Butterfield.
 In March 2000, Nelnet bought UNIPAC Service Corporation, an existing loan servicing company which was founded in 1978 and based in Denver, Colorado.
-As a subsidiary, UNIPAC Service Corporation was then renamed Nelnet Loan Services, Inc. In June 2000, Nelnet acquired In Tuition, Inc. a loan servicing company based in Jacksonville, Florida which was founded in 1979.
+As a subsidiary, UNIPAC Service Corporation was then renamed Nelnet Loan Services, Inc. In June 2000, Nelnet acquired In Tuition, Inc., a loan-servicing company based in Jacksonville, Florida, which was founded in 1979.